 Third party API should be thoroughly verified before sending their data on WebRTC DataChannel.

-Even a WebRTC connection can be tampered with an insecure Wifi .
-Even if the Man-in-middle cannot decipher message content he can make out the packet size , frequency , end parties in siagnling , time delay etc .
-Also as a precautionary measure enable Remote Lock and Data Wipe and only use authorized apps with permission to sensitive data such as image storage.
+Even a WebRTC e2e encrypted connection can be tampered with on an insecure Wifi.
+Even though Man-in-middle cannot decipher message content, they can make out intelligible information from the packet size, frequency, end parties’ IP and ports in signalling, time delay for network detection of remote etc. For native clients, a precautionary measure is to enable Remote Lock and Data Wipe.
+Also advised to only use authorized apps to permit sensitive data such as image storage.

 Avoid All Jailbreaks : Jail-breaking a smartphone can enable the user to run unverified or unsupported apps, many of these apps carry security vulnerabilities.
 Majority of security exploits for Apple’s iOS only affect jailbroken iPhones.